microchip-pic-avr-examples/pic18f16q41-analog-demo-mplab-mcc/README.md

 ![Select the COM Port](./images/DVsetup2.PNG)

-Press the play button to open the COM port.
+When the correct COM port has been selected and the Data Visualizer settings are set, press the play button to open the COM port.

 ![Connect to the device](./images/DVsetup3.PNG)

-Finally, set the terminal window to use the COM port as a data source.
+Once the COM port has been opened, the last step is to set the terminal window to use the COM port as a data source.

 ![Configure the Terminal](./images/DVsetup4.PNG)